Moe Debbagh Greene, Ph.D.

 Research interests

-Examining the use and application of emerging technologies such as makerspace, virtual reality, and artificial intelligence (AI) in the field of teacher education and their potential for personalized learning and data-driven instructional decision-making, applying emerging technology techniques such as machine learning, text mining and data analytics to analyze the intersection of emerging technologies with contextual factors and their impact on student learning and teacher development, designing effective and equitable educational practices.
+Examining the use and application of emerging technologies such as makerspaces, virtual reality, and artificial intelligence (AI) in teacher education, and their potential to support personalized learning and data-driven instructional decision-making.
+This includes applying techniques such as machine learning, text mining, and data analytics to analyze how emerging technologies intersect with contextual factors, and how these interactions impact student learning and teacher development, with the goal of designing data-informed educational practices.

 Recent publications/projects